What Is Sciatic nerve?

 Imaging tests are not warranted in most cases.
 Under certain circumstances, however, imaging may be ordered to rule out specific causes of pain, including herniated disc or spinal stenosis.

 Commonly used diagnostic tests include:

 The goal of our treatment is functional restoration.
 While eliminating chronic back pain is extremely hard, our functional restoration program seeks to return patients to levels of activity that they were able to perform prior to suffering from back pain.
 Usually a combination of conservative therapy, physical therapy and interventional therapy is needed.

 - Applying heat or ice to the painful area

 We encourage our patients to begin stretching exercises and resume normal daily activities as soon as possible, while avoiding movements that aggravate pain.
-Strengthening exercises, beyond general daily activities, are not advised for acute low back pain, but may be an effective way to speed recovery from chronic or subacute low back pain.
 Physical therapy programs to strengthen core muscle groups that support the low back, improve mobility and flexibility, and promote proper positioning and posture are often used in combinations with other interventions.

 Minimally Invasive Treatment

 Some of the common minimally invasive treatment options include:

 Epidural Steroid Injection